Korean War Legacy Project

 Action in Korea

-Asefa Mengesha recounts seeing his friends die and is proud that his unit never surrendered nor left a man or body behind.
-He shows the camera his wounds suffered from 16 mm mortar rounds.
-One shell failed to fire from his mortar and exploded in front of him.
+Asefa Mengesha recounts seeing his friends die and was proud that his unit never surrendered nor left a man or body behind.
+He reveals his wounds suffered from 16 mm mortar rounds.
+He describes how one shell failed to fire from his mortar and exploded in front of him.

 Chinese Prisoners

-Asefa Mengesha describes capturing two Chinese prisoners by himself.
+Asefa Mengesha shares how he captured two Chinese prisoners by himself.
 He says Ethiopians captured many Chinese but the Chinese never captured any Ethiopians.
-He and his unit would lie in wait at night for the enemy to pass in front and then they would attack from behind.
+He remembers his unit would lie in wait at night for the enemy to pass in front and then they would attack from behind.
+He explains the Chinese were trying to find their bunker but they found the Chinese first.

 Belachew Amneshwa Weldekiros